-Further information will be sent out shortly to you in the Year 6 Spring Curriculum Statement.
+Further information for this term will be sent out shortly to you in the Year 6 Summer Curriculum Statement.

 Thank you again for your continued support,